hassio-addons/repository-updater/README.md

 ## Examples

 It is quite a complex setup to create an example for in this little document.
-Nevertheless, see the [Community Hass.io Addons Repository][repository] for an example of `.README.j2` and `.hassio-addons.yml` files.
+Nevertheless, see the [Community Home Assistant Addons Repository][repository] for an example of `.README.j2` and `.addons.yml` files.

 The community project also uses GitLab for building its add-ons.
 Each add-on runs this tool upon build, ensuring the repositories are always up to